Daimler Truck

 Our path

-To achieve our ambition and to expand climate protection and resource conservation in production, a few years ago we launched the "Green Production Initiative”.
-This initiative aims to reduce CO2-emissions, increase the use of renewable energy, improve energy and water efficiency, and reduce waste at our global production sites.
+To achieve our ambition and to expand climate protection and resource conservation in production, a few years ago we launched the "green production initiative”.
+This initiative aims to reduce CO2e-emissions, increase the use of renewable energy, improve energy and water efficiency, and reduce waste at our global production sites.

-In this context, we are pursuing a four-pronged strategy on our path to CO2-neutral global production:
+In this context, we are pursuing a four-pronged strategy on our path to CO2e-neutral global production:

 • Improved energy efficiency

-We will steadily cut energy consumption at production sites by around 590 GWh by 2030 (compared to the years 2013 and 2014).
+As part of the “Green Production Initiative”, we will continuously reduce energy consumption at our production sites by around 590 GWh by 2030 (compared to 2013 and 2014).

 • Purchasing of renewable energy

 We are focusing on renewable energy in our factories.
 Here we are continuously evaluating the regional energy markets so that the green power supply can be expanded at all of our locations.
 Since the beginning of 2022, the majority of our production sites in Europe have been supplied with green electricity from wind turbines, photovoltaic systems, and hydroelectric plants.
+This also applies to plants in the USA and Japan, which have also been sourcing electricity from renewable sources since 2023.
 By 2025, we also aim to supply 100 % green power to all our production sites in the USA, Japan, and India.
 All other in-house production sites are set to follow by 2030 at the latest.

 • Company production of renewable energy

-• CO2-compensation in transition phase for remaining emissions
+• CO2e-compensation in transition phase for remaining emissions

-We are compensating our currently remaining CO2-emissions with qualified climate protection certificates.
-At Daimler Truck, we consider compensation to be a means of transitioning to a CO2-free production.
+We are compensating our currently remaining CO2e-emissions with qualified climate protection certificates (gold standard).
+At Daimler Truck, we consider compensation to be a means of transitioning to a CO2e-neutral production.
 At the same time, we are working on further technical means to reduce emissions at the production sites themselves.
 Our sustainable business strategy aims to avoid emissions in the future as much as possible.

 • Water Reduction